Polish G-spaces and continuous logic: Canonical pieces which are -orbits

 \section{Canonical pieces which are $G$-orbits}

 We now consider canonical pieces (see Section 2.2) which are $G$-orbits.
-We take the assumptions of Remark \ref{Gbasis}, Definition \ref{NB} and Definition \ref{nto}, i.e. in particular $G$ is a Polish group with a dense countable subgroup $G_0$ and a graded basis $\mathcal{R}$ consisting of graded $G_0$-cosets.
-In this section we additionally assume that that all graded subgroups from $\mathcal{R}$ are {\em clopen} (as in the case of Theorem \ref{mainUrysohn}).
+We take the assumptions of Remark \ref{Gbasis}, Definition \ref{NB} and Definition \ref{nto}, i.e. in particular $G$ is a Polish group with a dense countable subgroup $G_0$ and a grey basis $\mathcal{R}$ consisting of clopen grey $G_0$-cosets (as in the case of Theorem \ref{mainUrysohn}).
 By $\mathcal{B}$ and ${\bf t}$ we denote a nice basis and the corresponding nice topology of $\langle {\bf X}, \tau \rangle$, which is a Polish $G$-space.

 We start with a proposition which is a version of Lindstrom's model completeness theorem (that an $\forall\exists$-axiomatizable $\aleph_0$-categorical theory is model complete).

 \begin{prop} Let $X =Gx_0$ for some (any) $x_0\in X$ and $X$ be a $G_{\delta}$-subset of ${\bf X}$.
 Then both topologies $\tau$ and ${\bf t}$ are equal on $X$. \end{prop}